 Marjorie Rogers represents businesses, tax-exempt organizations and individuals in the areas of federal taxation, estate planning and administration, including probate litigation, employee benefits and ERISA.
-She has more than thirty-five years’ experience advising clients on their complex tax issues, wills, trusts, family succession plans, retirement plans, and business entity planning.
+She has more than forty years’ experience advising clients on their complex tax issues, wills, trusts, family succession plans, retirement plans, and business entity planning.

 Marjorie listens to her clients to determine their individual goals and helps clients achieve them with a plan that they understand and with which they are comfortable.
 While she has experience in drafting complex estate planning documents such as intentionally defective trusts, charitable remainder trusts, charitable lead trusts, qualified domestic trusts, insurance trusts and family limited liability companies, she does not believe each situation necessarily warrants these types of trusts.
 Marjorie works with each client to develop an individual plan to meet the client’s needs.
 Most of her clients have been with her for many years and refer family and friends.

 In addition to her practice, Marjorie is active in community and professional non-profit organizations.
-For more than fifteen years she has been involved with and is a Past Chair of the Board of Directors of WESST, a statewide small business incubator that helps low-income women and minorities achieve financial self-sufficiency through sustained self-employment.
+For more than twenty years she has been involved with and is a Past Chair of the Board of Directors of WESST, a statewide small business incubator that helps low-income women and minorities achieve financial self-sufficiency through sustained self-employment.

 Before joining Modrall Sperling, Marjorie worked with the Chief Counsel’s Office of the Internal Revenue Service in Washington, D.C. and on the Tax Counsel Staff of General Motors Corporation in Detroit, Michigan.

-Georgetown University, LLM in Taxation, 1980
+Georgetown University Law Center, LLM in Taxation, 1980

 Albany Law School, J.D., 1978